antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Click the **Submit** button to obtain the result: a plot that shows you the gene CD4 expression values (log2, y-axis) for each sample (x-axis).

-Underneath the plot you can see different types of *annotation*, called *tracks*.
- In R2 the samples of a dataset can be annotated with extra information, such as clinical data of patient samples, or biological characteristics of cell samples.<br>
-Each group of annotated data is called a *track* in R2.
-You will see the annotation often displayed underneath a plot.
-Even more tracks might be shown if you hover your mouse over the dots in a plot.

- * Try it out with your mouse: hover over the colored blocks of a sample underneath the plot, then also over the sample's dot in the graph.

 At the bottom of the page, you find the *Adjustable settings* box again.
 Many result pages allow you to adjust you analysis quickly from the same page.
 Here you can, for instance, change the gene that you want to look at, but also many other settings are available.